purdue-onchip/gds2Para/Gerber_conversion.md

-# How to Convert Cadence Allegro BRD to GDSII
+# How to Convert RS-274X Gerber Files to GDSII

 1. Download full printed circuit board design from source
 2. Unzip the design and navigate to the Gerber files in the electrical aspects